kailash-manasarovar/statement/docs/timeline/2024/may.md

 - There is a handful of people at the back of the conference hall, but other than that the hall is empty.
 - Are they watching us?
 - He tells me he's Pakistani, from Rochdale, Yorkshire; Islamic rape-gang territory.
-- His Oxford-English accent says otherwise, and I say so.
+- His Oxbridge accent says otherwise, and I say so.
 - He doesn't reply.
 - He grins at me constantly.
 - Everywhere I go, he pops up.